What’s a Brain Tumor?

 The signs and symptoms of a brain tumor usually depend upon the size, location, growth rate, and type of tumor.
-General signs and symptoms of brain tumors usually include headaches, location-specific problems, and behavioral changes.
+Common signs may include headaches, seizures, cognitive and behavioral changes, vision problems, weakness or numbness in the limbs, difficulty with balance and coordination, and nausea or vomiting.
 Other symptoms may include the following (Mondia, Espiritu, & Jamora, 2020):

 - Gradual loss of sensation or movement of the limb